Mintbase/mintbase-js/README.md

 ```

 This will watch for changes, compile typescript to `/lib` in each package as well as run Jest tests with coverage.

+The NextJS/React test suite can be run with `npm run dev` inside of packages/app.